monteslu/bean-io/README.md

 ### Getting Started

-In order to use the spark-io library, you will need to load Jacob Rosenthal's [StandardFirmata.ino fork](https://github.com/jacobrosenthal/arduino/blob/bean/examples/StandardFirmata/StandardFirmata.ino) firmware onto your
+In order to use the bean-io library, you will need to load Jacob Rosenthal's [StandardFirmata.ino fork](https://github.com/jacobrosenthal/arduino/blob/bean/examples/StandardFirmata/StandardFirmata.ino) firmware onto your
 Bean device.
 We recommend you review [Punchthrough's Getting Started guide](http://punchthrough.com/bean/getting-started/) before continuing.